prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ```
 Please include tests for required fields, optional fields, conditional fields such as `oneOf`, regex filters, and data type mismatches.
 For example, if the field is defined as a string please include one invalid case for the wrong data type such as an integer in this example.

-You don't have to go crazy with combinatorials.
+There is no need to provide a combinatorial for every edge case possibility.
 We're looking for just enough test cases to build confidence.

 ### Manual End To End Tests